- 1 Top 6 Best Car Subwoofers Compared

 The Skar Audio EVL-65D2 is the smallest subwoofer on the list, yet still holds up in terms of power.
 With a 400-watt peak limit and 200 watts RMS, you’re looking at some exceptionally “hard-hitting” lows.

 It is designed for open-air applications, so you’ll need to supply an amplifier but that also means you can install the sub just about anywhere inside the vehicle.
 That should be easy enough considering the 6.5-inch size, which is on the lower end of the spectrum.
 Despite being smaller, the Skar Audio EVL-65D2 packs a wallop, thanks to the 400W peak and dual voice coils.
 That makes it the ideal choice for anyone with limited space yet still wants the power and sound equivalent of a much larger subwoofer.
+Be sure to also check out Rockford Fosgate products, which is a reputable company known for its quality car stereo products for decades.
+For example, there’s the Punch P3D2 Subwoofer, a powerful option with 1200 watts of power handling.
+It uses anodized aluminum to help prevent overheating and has soft touch rubber over-mold to provide better grip.
+There’s also the Prime 6.50″ 3-Way Full-Range Speaker, which provide superb sound quality for a great price and features polypropylene cones, a silk dome Piezo tweeter, and midrange.
 You may also want to read about the best breathalyzer to have with you in your car.

 #6 Planet Audio AC10D 1500W 10-inch Car Subwoofer – Best Open-AirWHY WE LIKE IT: For an open-air 10” subwoofer, 1500 watts is an incredible peak power limit and that’s what the Planet Audio AC10D is rocking.
 It also features a delightfully understated design.
 A resonant frequency of 39Hz with a sensitivity of 87Db means this thing will pack a punch with some booming lows and decent highs.